Reuse To Go

 • Remember, you don’t need a special bag.
 Repurpose a beach tote, backpack or duffle bag

-Mugs and water bottles
+Remember Mugs and Bottles

 • When you wash your mug or bottle each night, put it back with your keys, wallet, glasses, etc. – things you’ll take with you when you leave home each day